What's New?

 keyword and target file on the user's computer had the hidden file attribute

 set.
-The Web Update Wizard will now change the attribute and successfully
+The Software Update Wizard will now change the attribute and successfully

 update the target file.